Home

 Testing SAP applications is never simple.
 Between massive data volumes, complex dependencies, and strict compliance rules, creating reliable SAP test data often feels like a full-time job on its own.

-In this guide, we’ll show you exactly how to generate high-quality, production-like test data inside your SAP environment using DataMaker, step by step.
+In this guide, we’ll show step by step how to generate high-quality, production-like SAP test data using DataMaker, the same platform featured on SAP’s official website through CNT Management Consulting AG.

 Why Synthetic SAP Test Data Matters